-Civil society is an essential actor in the democracy process in this 21 century.
-Arab spring has proven that the civil society activists confirm their capacity to make change.
+Civil society is an essential actor in the democratic process in this 21 century.
+Arab spring has proven that civil society activists confirm their capacity to make a change.
 The evolution of the concept and practice of democracy is linked with the strengthening of the role of civil society

 As a context for civic education and the expression of citizens’ voices, civil society is a potential place for critical opinions and dissent opposition to the state and a control resource of the government.
-In this sense, civil society has made use of technological devices to improve their activities, to enhance participation in the democracy process and to solve social needs that are communities concerns.
+In this sense, civil society has made use of technological devices to improve their activities, to enhance participation in the democratic process, and to solve social needs that are communities concerns.

 Recommended topics include, but are not limited to, the following:

 - The use of social media by civil society for policymaking participation.